Evidence mounts of GOP involvement in Trump election schemes - NewsBreak

 Pence “should call out all electoral votes that he believes are unconstitutional as no electoral votes at all,” Jordan wrote.

-The text exchange, revealed in a court filing from the congressional panel investigating the Jan.
-6 riot , is in a batch of startling evidence that shows the deep involvement of some House Republicans in Trump’s desperate attempt to stay in power.
-The evidence provides new details about how, long before the attack on the Capitol unfolded, several GOP lawmakers were participating directly in Trump’s campaign to reverse the results of a free and fair election.
+The text exchange, in an April 22 court filing from the congressional panel investigating the Jan.
+6 riot, is in a batch of startling evidence that shows the deep involvement of some House Republicans in Trump's desperate attempt to stay in power.
+A review of the evidence finds new details about how, long before the attack on the Capitol unfolded, several GOP lawmakers were participating directly in Trump's campaign to reverse the results of a free and fair election.

 It's a connection that members of the House Jan.
 6 committee are making explicit as they prepare to launch public hearings in June.
 The Republicans plotting with Trump and the rioters who attacked the Capitol were aligned in their goals, if not the mob's violent tactics, creating a convergence that nearly upended the nation's peaceful transfer of power.